solo-io/solo-cop/blogs/workspaces/README.md

 spec:
   options:
     federation:
-      enabled: true  # enables multi-cluster routing between services in this Workspace ...
+      enabled: true    # enables multi-cluster routing between services in this Workspace
+      serviceSelector:
+      - {}              # federate all services in your workspace
+...
 ```